Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

   ![](images/without-ddos-protection-inbound.png)

- ### * Attack on VM with DDoS protection <br />
+ ### * Attack on VM with DDoS Protection Standard <br />

-Microsoft have partnered with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) to offer tooling for Azure customers to generate traffic load against DDoS Protection enabled public endpoints to simulate TCP SYN flood and DNS flood attack on the VM without DDoS protection.
+Microsoft have partnered with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) to offer tooling for Azure customers to generate traffic load against DDoS Protection enabled public endpoints to simulate TCP SYN flood and DNS flood attack on the VM without DDoS Protection Standard.
 Create a  support request with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) for simulation of a DDoS attack on infrastructure.
-The team executed TCP SYN flood and DNS flood attack on the VM with DDoS protection <br />
+The team executed TCP SYN flood and DNS flood attack on the VM with DDoS Protection Standard <br />

 <a name="detect"></a>

 # Detect and mitigate attack

-The DDoS attack on VM with DDoS protection is detect and mitigated as shown in below images. <br />
+The DDoS attack on VM with DDoS Protection Standard is detected and mitigated as shown in below images. <br />
 To monitor from metrics to find public IP is under DDoS attack (Detect DDoS attack)  <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options  <br />
     - Select specific Public IP in resource option   <br />